 Small business owners rely on networking and recommendations.
-Many belong to local networking groups that can’t meet in person right now.
+Many belong to local networking groups that can’t meet in person all the time.
 Check out Alignable to network for free from the comfort of your own home.

-Going out to eat isn’t an option right now.
-Take out is, but not all places are doing it.
-Why not use this time at home to learn to cook?
-Everything from basic skills to advanced techniques like kitchen chemistry can be found online.
+Everything from basic skills to kitchen chemistry and a croque madame can be found online.
 Try a cooking class or play with some new recipes.
-You just might discover a new passion!
+You might discover a new passion!

 Learn Anything You Can Imagine

 Being bored is no fun.
-Instead of binge-watching shows, you’re not actually interested in seeing, learn something new!
-Free classes for anything you can imagine are online now.
+Instead of binge-watching shows you’re not actually interested in seeing, learn something new!
+Free classes for anything you can imagine are online.
 Give your brain a workout with Ivy League classes or other college-level courses.
 You can even earn a certificate in any of these 1000 areas.